input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 This is a draft version of the **Mithril threat model**, prepared by the **Mithril core team**.
 It is open for external feedback and contributions before being finalized.

-- To contribute, use the **Edit this page** link at the bottom of the page.
+- To contribute, use the **Edit this page** option at the bottom of the page.
 - If you discover a security vulnerability, report it responsibly by following the [security vulnerability disclosure policy](https://github.com/input-output-hk/mithril/blob/main/SECURITY.md).

 :::